Second Battle of Champagne: Analysis

 In the autumn battles, the Allies had outnumbered the Westheer (German army in the west) by 600 infantry battalions but had not achieved a breakthrough; after the first day of an attack, German reinforcements had made one impossible.
 Several German divisions had returned from the Eastern Front but were tired and of little value.
-The German commander in chief, General Erich von Falkenhayn, had underestimated the possibility of an offensive and kept the Oberste Heeresleitung (OHL, German army high command) reserve spread all along the Western Front, rather than concentrating it in threatened areas.
+Falkenhayn had underestimated the possibility of an offensive and kept the Oberste Heeresleitung (OHL, German army high command) reserve spread all along the Western Front, rather than concentrating it in threatened areas.
 French reviews of the offensive found that their reserves had moved close to the front, ready to exploit a breakthrough and had advanced on time.
 The troops had become bunched up with the leading divisions, blocked the lines of communication and suffered many casualties while they were held up.
 Communications had failed and commanders had been in ignorance of the situation, artillery co-ordination with the infantry had been poor and rain grounded French artillery-observation aircraft.
 Many of the French commanders concluded that a breakthrough could not be forced in one attack and that it would take several set-piece battles to make the defenders collapse and be unable to prevent a return to mobile operations.